 The Bottom Line

 Pool aerators aren’t necessary for every situation.
-If you live in a super hot and dry climate, having an aerator might be a good idea to keep your pool temperature down.
+Having an aerator might be a good idea to keep your pool temperature down if you live in a super hot and dry climate.
 Otherwise, I think you can rely on the existing water features around your pool to get the job done.

 Questions?
 Always happy to help; drop me a line.